waln0/i-like-trains-noah-nathan/README.md

 ### 2. Enter your player name and sciper in the id_config.json file

-The file `id_config.json` should contain your player name and sciper.
+Rename the file `id_config.json.template` to `id_config.json`.
+This file should contain your player name and sciper.
 For example:

 ```json